30 kph max: Paris shrinks speed limit to protect climate

-PARIS (AP) — No more zipping past the Eiffel Tower or through the Latin Quarter without slowing down to soak in the sights: Starting Monday, the speed limit on nearly all streets of Paris is just 30 kph (less than 19 mph).
+PARIS (AP) — No more zipping past the Eiffel Tower or through the Latin Quarter without slowing down to soak in the sights: Starting Monday, the speed limit in nearly all of Paris is just 30 kph (less than 19 mph).

 It’s the latest initiative by a city trying to burnish its climate credentials and transform people’s relationship to their vehicles.
 City officials say it’s also aimed at reducing accidents and making Paris more pedestrian-friendly.

-Car owners are fuming.
+Car owners and commuters are fuming.
 Delivery drivers say it will create longer wait times for customers.
 Taxi drivers say it will drive up rates and hurt business.
+And some critics say it won't make much of a dent in pollution.

+“So if I drive at 30 kph, the client starts complaining.
+If I drive at 50 kph (about 30 mph), I get arrested by the police.
+So I don’t know what to do!” exclaimed Karim Macksene, seated in his cab outside the iconic Cafe de Flore on the Left Bank.
+“People take a cab because they’re in a hurry.
+At 30 kph, they might as well walk.”

 But polls suggest most Parisians support the idea, notably in hopes that it makes the streets safer and quieter.